The minimum equipment needed to start an internet radio station is a computer, a microphone, free broadcasting software, and a streaming host.

 How much does it cost to start an internet radio station?

 Starting an internet radio station costs $0 if you use Caster.fm’s permanent free plan and free broadcasting software.
 If you need a microphone, budget $60–$80 for a USB mic.
-A quality setup with an XLR microphone and audio interface costs $300–$400 one-time, plus $0 (Free) or $34 (Cloud Plus) per month for hosting.
+A quality setup with an XLR microphone, audio interface, and accessories costs $350–$550 one-time, plus $0 (Free) or $34 (Cloud Plus) per month for hosting.